 We now know that a whopping 47 jurisdictions submitted applications for grants!
-Previously, only 36 states applied for the Legacy Preschool Development Grants program administered by the Department of Education under the Obama administration.
+Previously, only 36 states and territories applied for the Legacy Preschool Development Grants program administered by the Department of Education under the Obama administration.

 The new PDG B-5 grants are designed to support improvements to states’ existing early childhood landscape by building upon existing federal, state and local early care and learning investments.
 This grant program offers a unique opportunity for states to consider the full range of programs, services, and funding streams that support children birth through age five and their families.